 The Master’s Entry in Nursing Practice program at Elmhurst University is an entry option to the Master of Science in Nursing with a clinical nurse leader concentration.

 Designed specifically for students with baccalaureate degrees outside of nursing from a regionally accredited university/college who want to transition into the field, the program prepares students to sit for the NCLEX-RN licensing exam and the Clinical Nurse Leader (CNL) certification exam.

 Prospective applicants are encouraged to attend a graduate information session.
+College-level oral/written communications skills and computer literacy are a program requirement.
 During the session, you will visit the University, meet faculty and learn more about the program.

 How to Apply

 For assistance regarding the application, please refer to the NursingCAS FAQs.

 Applications must be verified by NursingCAS on or before February 29, 2024.
 Unverified applications will not be reviewed for consideration by the committee.
-Admission decisions will be made by the end of March.
+Admission decisions are made on a rolling basis.

 It is the responsibility of the applicant, without exception, to meet all application deadlines and maintain all updates to the applicant’s NursingCAS application.

 In order to ensure the proper delivery of emails to your inbox, it is recommended to add firstname.lastname@example.org to your address book.
 It is also suggested to periodically check the “Messages” section of your application as any email that is sent from NursingCAS can also be found there.

 A baccalaureate degree in any field from a regionally accredited institution with a minimum cumulative GPA of 3.20 on a 4.00 scale